AlibabaCloudDocs/hologram/intl.en-US/Data Access/Real-time data writing/Spark/Import Spark data to Hologres.md

 Hologres is compatible with the PostgreSQL ecosystem and provides the JDBC or Open Database Connectivity \(ODBC\) drivers.
 You can use the JDBC driver to import Spark data to Hologres.

-Before you use the JDBC driver to import data, download the [PostgresSQL JDBC version 42.2.xx or later](https://jdbc.postgresql.org/download.html) from the official website of PostgresSQL JDBC.
+Before you use the JDBC driver to import data, download the [PostgreSQL JDBC version 42.2.xx or later](https://jdbc.postgresql.org/download.html) from the official website of PostgreSQL JDBC.
 Then, run the following command in the Spark shell to import data:

 ```
 ./bin/spark-shell --jars /path/to/postgresql-42.2.14.jar